Austin Gallery

 Pros

-• Unbeatable value — rechargeable LED bar under $26
+• Unbeatable value — rechargeable LED picture light under $30

 • Slim profile looks clean above any frame